Essential Oils have many properties effective in diffusion and there is no danger of addiction, so enjoy!

-The heart note (molecules with an average volatility) intervenes in a second phase and gives balance to the fragrance.
-It takes over in order to retain the freshness of the headnotes and announce the warmth of the base notes.
+The heart note (molecules with average volatility) intervenes in a second phase and gives balance to the fragrance.
+It takes over to retain the freshness of the headnotes and announce the warmth of the base notes.

 Here we find the essential oils of flowers or herbs.
 This note rounds off the mixture and gives a floral fragrance if accentuated.